Dyegop/python-training/README.md

-Documentation and exercises of the Python programming language and some of its libraries and frameworks.
+Python documentation and exercises designed to learn the basics of the language as well as some advanced functionalities or frameworks.